-Following a visit by William Clowes, in 1833 a PM mission was launched by the Hull Circuit, supported by James Crabb.
+Following a visit by William Clowes, in 1833 a PM mission was launched by the Hull Circuit, with support from James Crabb, formerly a Wesleyan preacher but now independent.
 This became an independent circuit in 1852.
-Their first chapel, St Mary Street (1837), was in the working class area, replaced by one in South Front by 1887.
+Their first chapel, St Mary Street (1837), was in the working class area, relacing a room over a public house in Northam Road, and was replaced by one in South Front by 1887.

 A meeting in January 1851 to consider the 'tyranny of the Conference' led to the expulsion of three local preachers and a schism in the Wesleyan society.
-A largeroom as rented in Hanover Buildings and a Wesleyan Reform chapel was built in 1858 in Bevois Valley on a site provided by William Betts,the contractor who built the Royal Pier.
+A large room was rented in Hanover Buildings and a Wesleyan Reform chapel was built in 1858 in Bevois Valley on a site provided by William Betts,the contractor who built the Royal Pier.